 Winfield is a Main Street community with a tree-lined downtown graced by colorful flowers arrangements at the street corners.
 And it doesn’t get much prettier than a springtime drive or walk down Ninth Avenue when the red buds are in bloom.
 The city’s many outdoor murals have earned Winfield the title “Mural Capital of Kansas.”

-A Vietnam Memorial Wall — a replica of the Washington, D. C. monument — with the names of Kansans who died in the war, is the centerpiece of the lush and serene Memorial Park.
-The Cowley County Historical Society Museum is also located in Winfield.
-The Cowley County Fairgrounds host events such as the Cowley County Fair and the Walnut Valley Festival throughout the year.
+A Vietnam Memorial Wall — a replica of the Washington, D. C. monument — with the names of Kansans who died in the war, is the centerpiece of Memorial Park.
+The Cowley County Historical Society Museum, the Cowley County Fair and the Walnut Valley Festival are all worthy a visit.

 The universally known orange Rubbermaid cooler is manufactured in Winfield, at the Newell-Rubbermaid plant.
-Several key employers, including Silgan (formerly known as WestRock), Galaxy Technology, and Winfield Consumer Products/Husky Liners also produce plastic products.
+Several key employers, including Silgan, Galaxy Technology, and Husky Liners also produce plastic products.
 GE Aviation occupies a facility in Winfield as well as a plant at nearby Strother Field.

 “The quality of life in Winfield is great, from all of the parks and recreation opportunities to the regional and national shows and festivals … Winfield is where I want to raise my children, conduct my business, and spend my life because my fellow community members have made the same decision I have and are willing to put in the work necessary to call Winfield home.”